Home

 This Buying Crete Property page is from the Completely Crete website.

-If you are thinking about buying a property on this beautiful Greek Island of Crete then we’ve lots of information and advice to offer you.
+If you are thinking about buying a Crete property on the beautiful Greek Island of Crete then we’ve lots of information and advice to offer you.
 Avoiding pitfalls and being aware of the possibility of problems arising now at the planning stage will save lots of money and heartache later on.

 Take a look at our Top Tips - essential reading for avoiding pitfalls when buying Crete property.

-What, Why, Where?
+Buying Crete Property - What, Why, Where?

 Our Crete Property Guides give details on the real estate agencies, estate agents and property developers throughout the island.
 Covering all the prefectures of Chania, Rethymnon, Heraklion and Lassithi - highlighting property hotspots such as: